Discover my current regimen (since August 2015) more info

 • Mixture of Honey, Beeswax and Olive Oil Inhibits Growth of Staphylococcus aureus and Candida albicans [10]

-Using olive oil for seborrheic dermatitis treatment seems like a poor choice due to it’s high oleic acid content.
+Using olive oil to treat seborrheic dermatitis seems ill-advised due to its high oleic acid content, which may exacerbate the condition.

-Many other oils are readily available and have arguably more favorable fatty acids profiles.
-For example, extra virgin coconut oil (low in oleic acid) [12], cosmetic grade mineral oil (hydrocarbons) [13], and even sunflower oil [14, 15] may all be plausible alternatives.
+Fortunately, numerous alternative oils with more favorable fatty acid profiles are readily available.
+Extra virgin coconut oil (low in oleic acid) [11], cosmetic grade mineral oil (hydrocarbons) [12], and even sunflower oil [13, 14] are potentially better choices.

 100% of readers found this article helpful